Swiss-cheese models and the Dyer-Roeder approximation: Geometric optics in curved space-time

-This section reviews some generic elements about the propagation of light in arbitrary spacetimes.
+This section reviews some generic elements about the propagation of light in arbitrary space-times.
 We define our notations, and introduce several tools which will be useful in the remainder of the article.